 WHEN SHOULD I GET MY PET NEUTERED?

-We recommend that all dogs and cats are not intended to be bred from are neutered (spayed) at around 6 months for bitches (after her first season) and 9 months for males.
+We recommend that all dogs and cats not intended to be bred from are neutered (spayed) at around 6 months for bitches (after their first season) and 9 months for males.
 However, the exact age may vary depending on your vet’s recommendation.
 Rabbits are generally spayed or castrated when they are 4-6 months of age.
-Neutering should be performed before the rabbit is 2 years old to get the benefit of prevention of disease.
+For rabbits, neutering should be performed before the rabbit is 2 years old to get the benefit of prevention of disease.

 WHAT IF MY PET HAS AN UNDESCENDED TESTICLE?

 Undescended testicles (cryptorchidism) have an increased tendency to grow tumours.
 They may also twist on their stalks and cause life-threatening inflammation.
-One of the most common risks of undescended testicle in dogs is the increased risk of testicular cancel if the undescended testicle is not removed.
+One of the most common risks of undescended testicles in dogs is the increased risk of testicular cancer if the undescended testicle is not removed.
 The surgery to remove an undescended testicle is far more delicate and invasive than the castration surgery used to remove normally descended testicles.
-Neutering and removal of the retained testicle (s) are recommended as soon as possible.
+Removal and neutering of the retained testicle (s) are recommended as soon as possible.

-Tudor house offers affordable C sections, either planned or emergency.
+Trusted Vets formerly Tudor House offers affordable C sections, either planned or emergency.

 Pre-planned and Pre-booked c sections will also be available at a reduced cost when pre-booked in advance.

 A caesarean section or c-section is a major surgery performed to remove puppies/kittens from the uterus.
 Elective or emergency caesarean section is used for preventing or treating Dystocia (Dystocia is the medical term used to diagnose a difficult birthing experience).